RosettaCommons/documentation/development_documentation/Coding-Conventions.md

 #Coding Conventions and Examples

 Rosetta 3 (formerly MiniRosetta) is an object-oriented implementation of Rosetta that has been rewritten in C++ from the ground up by a core team of developers.
-These guidelines are intended to help new (and to remind old/current) Rosetta developers to learn, maintain, and improve the reliability, clarity, and performance of the code while we continue its development and modernization.
+These guidelines are intended to help new (andeveld to remind old/current) Rosetta developers to learn, maintain, and improve the reliability, clarity, and performance of the code while we continue its development and modernization.